Sigma Phi Rho: Rhoman's Court

-The Prophets
+Prophets

 The Prophets are an interest group for college freshman.
 Since Sigma Phi Rho does not accept freshmen into the "Scales" Club, this group helps develop and mentor these young men.
 During the Prophet experience, Rho Brothers help freshman acclimate to college life and prepare for their possible fraternal journey—specifically focusing on developing scholarly habits, character, and good leadership qualities.